RDM4CAU/ufg-summerschool/database-tutorial/db_modelling.md

 2. Define the datatypes for each column - What values are permitted, which are forbidden?
 3. Determine the relations between your tables - How can you interlink them?

-For archaeological data, a standardised structure of the following was proposed by Oliver Nakoinz:

-*insert image here, but without the wrong connections*

-Depending on what we want to do with our data, the specific manifestation of this can vary.
-Let´s say, in this case we want to investigate the graves.
-So our grave table would be our main table.
-The artifact table however would be used for the kv table.  (or look at artifacts and change them accordingly?)

-sec_key = from artifacts
-id = graves